-Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.
+: Turn on to automatically synchronize the

 Exposure

 Select an exposure mode to reduce rapidly changing irregular effects in the image, for example, flicker produced by different types of light sources.
 We recommend you to use the automatic exposure mode, or the same frequency as your power network.